How To Stay Fit As You Age

 One thing we know for sure is that nobody is getting any younger!
 As we age, it’s important to keep several things in mind including keeping a balanced diet and hitting your vitamin and mineral targets each day.

 But something that’s almost equally important as we age is getting enough exercise.
-Exercising regularly can be one of the most important things you do for your health, especially as you reach your later stages.
+Exercising regularly can be one of the most important things you do for your long-term health.
 It helps prevent chronic disease, balance-related accidents, and allows you to keep a certain level of independence.

 Recommended Levels Of Exercise